Book Design Made Simple

 Write-on lines

 Do you need a Name line at the top of each page?
 What about a space for a date or classroom or something else?
-In order to keep these the same on every page (and make your life easier), place them on a master page.
+In order to keep these the same on every page (and make your life easier), place them on a parent (master) page.
 For the write-on line itself, simply use an underscore.
 In fact, use underscores for all simple, single write-on lines throughout your book.

 To make the ends of all the lines line up neatly on the right (if you are stacking a few), hit Enter/Return at the end of each line and use Full justify alignment.
 Another way is to set up a paragraph style for lines or paragraphs that need underscores that reach to the right margin.
 In your paragraph style, set up a right tab at the right margin.
 Then when you get to the spot where you want the underscore to start, leave a word space (if there’s type on that line), and simply hit the Tab key to make the line extend automatically.